George and billy connect

-There is nothing more exciting in TV drama than interactions between unrelated characters.
+There are few things more exciting in TV drama than the interaction between unrelated characters.
 The writers of Six Feet Under know this and take full advantage of the moment.

 For five seasons, we have watched Billy Chenowith grow and regress as he fights mental illness and the temptation to go off his meds.
-Because of the epic timespan provided by TV, we experience Billy’s struggle and pain as he cuts a tattoo off his back, creates and destroys his own art, checks into a mental institution, and kisses his sister on the lips.
+Thanks to the enormous timespan provided by TV, we experience Billy’s struggle and pain as he cuts a tattoo off his back, creates and destroys his own art, checks into a mental institution, and kisses his sister on the lips.

 This is a loaded character.
-Because of his tremendous performance in the first four seasons of this show, Jeremy Sisto barely needs to act anymore.
+Because of his tremendous performance in the first four seasons, Jeremy Sisto barely needs to act anymore.
 We already know what he’s thinking.
 We already understand his pain.

 But why is this scene special?
 What do we learn from Billy’s brief interaction with George?